playfulprogramming/playfulprogramming/content/blog/how-to-use-npm/index.md

 ##### Switching Node Versions {#nvm-switch-node-ver}

-While NVM's entire point is to switch Node versions, there is something that should be noted before you do so.
+NVM is a useful tool to switch Node versions, but there is something that should be noted before you do so.
 When you switch Node versions, it also resets the globally installed packages.
 This means that if you ran:

 ```
 npm i -g create-react-app